What Is The Federal Solar Investment Tax Credit (ITC)?March 4, 2021

 Congress Extends The Federal Solar Investment Tax Credit (ITC)

 In late December of 2020, congress passed a bill effectively extending the Federal Solar Investment Tax Credit (ITC), keeping the credit at 26% for projects that begin installation or construction in 2021 and 2022.

-This federal tax credit significantly increases the financial benefits of installing residential and commercial private solar panels across the country.
-Its extension is a huge victory for the solar industry and for those looking to purchase and install solar panels.
+This federal tax credit significantly increases the financial benefits of installing residential and commercial solar panels across the country.
+Its extension is a huge victory for the solar industry and for those looking to purchase and install solar in the near future.

 What Is The Federal Solar Investment Tax Credit?